 Domain Description inf The inferior process (the program being instrumented).
-Allows access to tions of the mutatee and it's loaded libraries. dyninst Dyninst utility functions.
-Allows access to context information as we break() function.
-See Appendix A. local A mutatee variable local to function in which the snippet is inserted. global A global mutatee variable. param aram A parameter of the mutatee function in which the snippet is inserted. default default The default domain (domain not specified) is the domain of snippet variables inf'printf("n is equal to %d.\n", ++global'n);
+Allows access to fund tions of the mutatee and it's loaded libraries. dyninst inst Dyninst utility functions.
+Allows access to context information as well as the break() function.
+See Appendix A. local A mutatee variable local to function in which the snippet is inserted. global A global mutatee variable. param A parameter of the mutatee function in which the snippet is inserted. default The default domain (domain not specified) is the domain of snippet va